TirathPatel/Weather-Computer-App/README.md

   description of the weather

-TO DO LIST: Add autolocation feature, Improve picture quality, fix documentation, improve on variable and method names
+TO DO LIST:  Improve picture quality